carpentries/instructor-training/_episodes/20-carpentries.md

 > ## Lesson Incubation
 >
 > Maybe this instructor training has inspired you to go home and write your
 > own fantastic lesson!
-If you'd like to model it after the Software and
+If you'd like to model it after the Software, Data, and
-> Data Carpentry lesson format, you can find a template and instructions in [the Carpentries lesson example repository]({{ site.example_repo }}).
+> Library Carpentry lesson format, you can find a template and instructions in [the Carpentries lesson example repository]({{ site.example_repo }}).
 {: .callout}

 > ## Many Ways to Contribute